kleber-ao/hypergraph_rumor_propagation/README.md

 # hypergraph_rumor_propagation
-Simulates the rumor propagation model on hypergraphs.
+This is the implementation of a Gillespie-type simulation for the rumor propagation model on hypergraphs.